YerevaNN/SamplingAssistedPathlossRadioMapPrediction/README.md

-To run the evaluations you need task1.ipynb and task2.ipynb respectively.
-For task 1 you need to specify main_path and ss_path.
-For task 2 you need to specify main_path and rate.
+To run the evaluations you need task1.ipynb.
+You need to specify main_path and ss_path and task_idx.
+For requesting sparse measurements use task2.ipynb, it will create mask for sparse measurements for each input and.
+It will also create a pickle file that includes a dictionary with requested coordinates for each input.